Osezei/osezei/README.md

 ### Hi there 👋
+I'm John, a frontend developer from Nigeria.
+I'm open to jobs, collaborations and even questions.
+Hit me up on john.osezei@yahoo.com.

 <!--
 **Osezei/osezei** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.